deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 With Bag of Words, you can add as many dimensions as there are unique words in your documents, placing vectors in an n-dimensional space.
 And you would measure the difference in the angle between those vectors to arrive at one expression of similarity.

 There are other nuances to wordcount, such as term frequency-inverse document frequency (TF-IDF), but since that is not our focus in this tutorial, we will simply link to the Wikipedia page.

+Bag of Words is sparse.
+Word2vec imitates sparse in that words that don't occur don't get counted in the mean.
+You don't get the overhead of all the words all the time.
+They both give usage information, albeit different types.
+There's less noise because it's dense.

 ## <a name="count">Beyond Word Count</a>